Zarcolio/WinIPFinder/README.md

 # WinIPFinder
-Tries to find IP addresses in Windows, useful when engaged in an on-prem pentest / red teaming exercise.
+Tries to find IP addresses from within Windows, useful when engaged in an on-prem pentest / red teaming exercise.

 Outputs a log file SubnetFinder-%USERDNSDOMAIN%-%COMPUTERNAME%-%ddmmyyyy%.txt